qwreey/quick-settings-tweaks/README.md

 ## TODO

-- [ ] Add native style notification dnd/clear option
-- [ ] Renew stylesheet
-- [ ] Renew build system
 - [ ] Fix notification scrollbar visual bug
 - [ ] Fix buttonRemover bugs
-- [ ] Allow user can set max height of notification
-- [ ] Add option to remove styling(round / coloring etc) notification message or media control
-- [ ] Change some settings (Switch => dropdown such as position of notification)
-- [ ] Add option that allow notification box can be hidden when have no notifications
 - [ ] Add option to remove system buttons (Remove screenshot button or more)